Fraternalilab/DCDencode/README.md

 The second argument must be the DCD trajectory.
 The third argument is an optional conformation increment that will be added to the number of the first conformation, which is always '1'.
-The specified DCD trajectory will will be encoded into a '<structure\_name>.<trajectory\_name>.sasta' file containing one SA sequence per trajectory conformation in FASTA-type format.
+The specified DCD trajectory will be encoded into a '<structure\_name>.<trajectory\_name>.sasta' file containing one SA sequence per trajectory conformation in FASTA-type format.
-The format of SA sequence headers is \<ID\>|\<conformation\>, where ID is a dot-separated structure and trajectory name, while conformations are simply numbered from 1 to N (= total number of conformations).
+The format of SA sequence headers is \<ID\>|\<conformation\>, where ID is a dot-separated structure and trajectory name, while conformations are numbered from 1 to N (= total number of conformations), plus the conformation increment (default = 0).

 #### Copyright Holders, Authors and Maintainers